letitiabanana/PnP-OVSS/README.md

 # Open-Vocab-Semantic-Segmentation

-[!]Only the code of PnP_OVSS + BLIP for Pascal Context and Cityscapes is provided here.
+[!]Only the code for BLIP with Pascal Context and Cityscapes is provided here.
 I haven't clean up my code yet so the structure is still messy sryyyy~~

 ## System
 CUDA Version: 11.7  <br>